 – scroll down to see further images –

-This elegant sewar dagger has a slightly curved, long, thin damascened blade; a long, thin wooded hilt decorated with four plain silver bands, and a silver tip or chape finely engraved on both sides with typically Malay scrolling foliage and fruits; a plain hand-guard of carved dugong tooth; and a slightly bifurcate ivory hilt; and silver hilt ring.
+This elegant sewar dagger has a slightly curved, long, thin damascened blade; a long, thin wooded hilt decorated with four plain silver bands, and a silver tip or chape finely engraved on both sides with typically Malay scrolling foliage and fruits; a plain hand-guard of carved dugong tooth; and a slightly bifurcate hilt; and silver hilt ring.

 The teeth of the dugong or sea cow (halicore australis) were a favoured material used on Malay daggers.
 Dugong flesh was considered a delicacy and the teeth were hard but amenable to carving (Cushman & Milner, 1979).